dwhitnee/archery/tournament/README.md

 [dwhitee.github.io/archery/tournament](https://dwhitnee.github.io/archery/tournament)

 ## About
+Start digital scoring for a local tournament or league in less than 60 seconds.

-Keeps track of archer scores during a local tournament.
+Keeps track of archer scores.
 Cloud based scoring viewable publically and instantly.
 This software is a simple web page where any group of archers can start an ad-hoc tournament or league easily and quickly.
 It is NOT designed as an Event Management solution like Ianseo/BetweenEnds, though it should look